81 ford granada marquis (miscellaneous)

 The original radio was an AM/LW unit with only one speaker in the centre of the dashboard, had no cassette player and wasn’t even stereo, so I fitted a modern DAB, Bluetooth, FM, MP3 four speaker radio that is made to look like an oldschool radio but with all the modern conveniences and fits the original mounting points, it actually has more features than I know what to do with.

 I had to reconfigure the fuel system as you might expect because the original engine was carburetted with a low pressure 3 – 6psi (0.20 – 0.41 Bar) lift pump driven off the engine and low pressure plastic pipes, the “new’ engine is fuel injected with a high pressure 40 – 60 psi (2.75 – 4.14 Bar) pump and corresponding high pressure fuel lines.
 I fitted a high pressure pump and filter behind the rear differential near the fuel sender unit for ease of pipework and replaced the fuel lines with cupronickel ones, I also sprayed over them with black Waxoyl when finished so they didn’t stick out like a sore thumb.
+Final part of the fuel system was fitting the inertia cut off switch in the boot behind the spare tyre and jack.
 One slight problem that manifested itself after using the car for a while is because there is no fuel chamber inside the fuel tank around the fuel pick up pipe, when the fuel level gets down to around a quarter and starts sloshing around more, it occasionally momentarily allows the fuel pump to draw a little air, not quite sure this is actually solvable except to keep the full tank above a quarter full.

 At the start of this build I knew the heater pipes were going to be a pain because they would end up buried deep behind the engine virtually impossible to get at, I fitted the heater pipes first and then dropped the engine in, well now they have come back to haunt me.
 In April 2022 after getting the car out of winter storage the 40 year plastic heater matrix decided it had had enough and starting to seep which is a slight pain but I was half expecting it.